 Figure 2: Graph showing Accuracy (black), Confidence (green) and Differential Accuracy (red) at each of the three information stages.
 Differential Accuracy values are divided by 10, and Confidence values are divided by 100 such that all variables are between 0 and 1 for visualisation purposes here.

-Previous work (such as from Meyer et al, 2011) have noted a gap between subjective confidence and objective accuracy.
+Previous work (e.g. Meyer et al, 2011) have noted a gap between subjective confidence and objective accuracy.
 In particular, there has been demonstrated to be a general tendency for less experienced medical trainees to be underconfident and for more experienced medical professionals to be overconfident (Yang and Thompson, 2010).
 We sought to investigate whether we observe a similar pattern by comparing participants’ final confidence on this task with their objective performance.
 We operationalise performance in two ways: Differential Accuracy being a similar performance measure to that used in previous studies (i.e. a trial is marked as correct if a correct differential is provided) and Accuracy taking into account the likelihood values assigned to correct differentials.
 We find that confidence is fairly well calibrated to objective performance except for a slight deviation between the two during the Testing stage.
 This could imply that past findings on the miscalibration of confidence are dependent on how objective performance is operationalised.

 Information Seeking